lhmouse/asteria/doc/quick-guide.md

   -- end of backtrace frames]
 ```

-In some other programming languages, there can be two right-shift operators:
+In some other programming languages, there can be two kinds of right-shift
-`>>` aka. the 'arithmetic right-shift operator', which duplicates the sign
+operators: `>>` aka. the 'arithmetic right-shift operator', which duplicates
-bit in the left; and `>>>` aka. the 'logical right-shift operator', which
+the sign bit in the left; and `>>>` aka. the 'logical right-shift operator',
-fills zeroes instead.
-There is usually only one left-shift operator, `<<`,
+which fills zeroes instead.
+There is usually only one left-shift operator,
-which always fills zeroes in the right.
+`<<`, which always fills zeroes in the right.

 Given the fact that integer overflows shall not go unnoticed, we have four
 shift operators: `<<` and `>>` aka. the 'arithmetic shift operators', which